RUB-NDS/Gridcoin-Attacks/README.md

 To enable attacking and attack detection, the following RPC functions were added.

-    * reversecpidv2 number - Reverses CPIDv2 for a given blockhight
+    + reversecpidv2 <number>	Reverses CPIDv2 for a given blockhight
-    * bulkreversecpidv2 - Attempts to reverse all CPIDv2s found in the blockchain
+    + bulkreversecpidv2		Attempts to reverse all CPIDv2s found in the blockchain
-    * findpluralcpids - Attempts to find eCPIDs used with multiple GRC addresses
+    + findpluralcpids		Attempts to find eCPIDs used with multiple GRC addresses
-    * findpluraladdresses - Attempts to find GRC addresses used with multiple eCPIDs
+    + findpluraladdresses	Attempts to find GRC addresses used with multiple eCPIDs

 Once the target eCPID has been chosen get the corresponding e-mail address and iCPID by executing
     $gridcoinresearchd reversecpidv2 <number>